 The LScD and DTM (Document Term Matrix) are freely available in , and can be downloaded to any working directory for processing.

 Use of the LSC is subject to acceptance of request of the link by email.
 To access the LSC for research purposes, please email to firstname.lastname@example.org.
-The data is extracted from Web of Science .
-You may not copy or distribute this data in whole or in part without the written consent of Clarivate Analytics
+The data are extracted from Web of Science .
+You may not copy or distribute these data in whole or in part without the written consent of Clarivate Analytics

 Step 2: Importing the LScD to R